pedroburon/syncsignals/README.md

 syncsignals
 ===========

-Synchronous Signals Django like for golang
+Synchronous Signals Django like for golang.

 Usage